shodushi/octovue/README.md

 npm run build

+a) npm install -g serve

-a) serve -s -l 80 dist
+   serve -s -l 80 dist

           OR

 b) copy "dist" directory into any webserver document root in your network

 ```